top of page

 Application Deadline: November (Early) and January (Regular)

-Yale Young Global Scholars (YYGS) program is known for offering high-impact educational experiences to exceptional high school students from around the world.
-The "Economics, Politics, and Law" program at YYGS is an intellectually stimulating and prestigious offering.
-Students would delve into complex economic concepts, the dynamics of politics and governance, and the underpinnings of legal systems.
-The program typically featured engaging seminars, discussions, and workshops conducted by Yale's renowned faculty and experts in these fields, offering an unparalleled opportunity for young scholars to expand their horizons and deepen their understanding of the world's most pressing issues.
-Through interactive activities, group projects, and access to Yale's extensive resources, participants typically gained insights into how these domains intersect and shape the global landscape.
+The Yale Young Global Scholars (YYGS) program offers educational experiences to exceptional high school students from around the world.
+The "Economics, Politics, and Law" program at YYGS explores the dynamics of politics and governance and the underpinnings of legal systems.
+The program features seminars, discussions, and workshops conducted by Yale's faculty and experts in these fields.
+Through interactive activities, group projects, and access to Yale's resources, you will gain insights into how these domains intersect to shape the global landscape.
+To learn more about this program, check out our complete guide here.

 Cost: $329